-As of December 31, 2017, Essex owned a 96.7% general partner interest and the limited partners owned the remaining 3.3% interest in the Operating Partnership.
+As of December 31, 2018, Essex owned a 96.6% general partner interest and the limited partners owned the remaining 3.4% interest in the Operating Partnership.

 The liquidity of Essex is dependent on the Operating Partnership's ability to make sufficient distributions to Essex.
-The primary cash requirement of Essex is its payment of dividends to its stockholders.
-Essex also guarantees some of the Operating Partnership's debt, as discussed further in Notes 6 and 7 to our consolidated financial statements included in Part IV, Item 15 of this Annual Report on Form 10-K. If the Operating Partnership fails to fulfill certain of its debt requirements, which trigger the Essex's guarantee obligations, then Essex will be required to fulfill its cash payment commitments under such guarantees.
+The primary cash requirement of Essex is to payment of dividends to its stockholders.
+Essex also guarantees some of the Operating Partnership's debt, as discussed further in Notes 7 and 8 to our consolidated financial statements included in Part IV, Item 15 of this Annual Report on Form 10-K. If the Operating Partnership fails to fulfill certain of its debt requirements, which trigger Essex's guarantee obligations, then Essex will be required to fulfill its cash payment commitments under such guarantees.
 However, Essex's only significant asset is its investment in the Operating Partnership.